Higino/bubbles-js/README.md

 A sample javascript canvas bubble animation.

 ## Bubbles requirements
-Bubbles appear in a canvas object from time to time and bounce the edges of the canvas
+Bubbles appear in a canvas object from time to time and bounce on the edges of the canvas